+NOTE 1: If called party is migrated and the called party’s home MC system is different from the calling party’s home MC system then the called party’s home MC system will perform the migration status check to provide an appropriate MC service ID of the called party.

 3. The MC service server A sends a private call redirection towards the MC service client 1, to inform MC service user 1 that MC service user 2 has migrated and its new MC service ID of MC service user 2 assigned by the migrated MC system.
 The MC service client 1 releases the private call request at step 1.

-4. The MC service client 1 initiates a private call towards MC service user 2, including the MC service ID of MC service user 2 obtained from MC system The initiated private call can either be an MCPTT private call, an MCVideo private call, or a corresponding one-to-one MCData communication, and shall perform the procedures as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], or 3GPP TS 23.282 [13], respectively.
+4. The MC service client 1 initiates a private call towards MC service user 2, including the new MC service ID of MC service user 2 obtained from MC system with indicator that call is targeted to the new MC service ID of MC service user 2 assigned by the migrated MC system as described in the clause 10.16.5.2A.
+The initiated private call can either be an MCPTT private call, an MCVideo private call, or a corresponding one-to-one MCData communication, and shall perform the procedures as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], or 3GPP TS 23.282 [13], respectively.

-NOTE: If end-to-end encryption is required, the migrated MC service user 2 is assumed to have the necessary security information needed to establish a protected call, as defined in 3GPP TS 33.180 [25].
+NOTE 2: If end-to-end encryption is required, the migrated MC service user 2 is assumed to have the necessary security information needed to establish a protected call, as defined in 3GPP TS 33.180 [25].

+NOTE 3: Once the MC service user migrates out of MC system B, whether to migrate to a different, i.e., third partner MC system, or to return back to its primary MC system A, the private call redirection message and indicator that private call is targeted to the new MC service ID of MC service user 2 assigned by the migrated MC system in the private call request are utilized for subsequent communication initiated by MC service client 1 to allow the latter to use the appropriate MC service ID of the migrated MC service user based on which MC system MC service client 2 receives its MC services from.